 - Laura’s Law: This is the name of the California legislation that authorizes Assisted Outpatient Treatment (AOT) in this state for those with serious mental illnesses that are too ill to get help on their own and who are being frequently hospitalized or jailed.

-- LPS Conservatorship: An LPS Conservatorship is the legal term used in California which gives one adult (conservator) the responsibility for overseeing the comprehensive medical (mental) treatment for an adult (conservatee) who has a serious mental illness.
+- LPS Conservatorship: An LPS Conservatorship is the legal term used in California which gives one adult (conservator) the responsibility for overseeing the comprehensive medical and mental health treatment for an adult (conservatee) who has a serious mental illness.

 - Mental Health Parity: Fair insurance coverage is the law.
 This link takes you to the APA page on Mental Health Parity.
 The page includes a downloadable poster which clearly and simply explains the law and the steps to take when a violation is suspected.
 For the excellent Parity Track website (presented by The Kennedy Forum + Scattergood Foundation) click here.